DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Configuring the transport layer

-By default, the tracer submits trace data using `Net::HTTP` to `127.0.0.1:8126`, the default location for the Datadog trace agent process.
+By default, the tracer submits trace data using the Unix socket `/var/run/datadog/apm.socket`, if one is created by the Agent.
+Otherwise, it connects with `Net::HTTP` to `127.0.0.1:8126`, the default TCP location the Agent listens on.

 However, the tracer can be configured to send its trace data to alternative destinations, or by alternative protocols.

 Some basic settings, such as hostname and port, can be configured using [tracer settings](#tracer-settings).